SOPRAFS20Group19/SOPRA_FS20_Group19_Client/README.md

 A SoPra Project at the University of Zurich in FS20.

-Idea and realization by Group 19: Lena, Luca, Luis, Maximilian, Tim.
+Idea and realization by group 19: Lena, Luca, Luis, Maximilian, Tim.

 Contact: knowyourcity@gmx.ch